• Skip to primary navigation

 While it’s tempting to get organized when you “get there,” honestly, save yourself some grief (and a lot of time) by being organized when you’re packing.
 Don’t pack your office supplies with your kids’ bedroom stuff just to save on boxes.
 Boxes are cheap, the therapist is not.

 If you’re moving countries, this is a good time to get rid of things you always thought you’d use but never did.
 And if you’re just moving over the road, resist the urge to take all your crap with you.
 Seriously, every time you move is a great opportunity to trim the mess from your life.
-But do it in your old home, not when you actually get to the new digs.
+Do it in your old home, though, not when you actually get to the new digs.

 2. Pack your office first

-Take a couple of days off if you can afford to (or meet your deadlines early, if possible) and try to pack up the office first because that way, when you get into the thick of it with the rest of the house stuff (and the inevitable things that go wrong), you still have your sanity and no looming deadlines.
+Take a couple of days off if you can afford to (or meet your deadlines early, if possible) and try to pack up the office first because that way, when you get into the thick of it with the rest of the house stuff and the inevitable things that go wrong, you still have your sanity and no looming deadlines.

 3. Unpack your office last

-Again, for the sake of your sanity, set up the house, get everyone comfy and settled in and then unpack your office and your work stuff.
+Again, for the sake of your sanity, set up the house, get everyone comfy and settled in, and then unpack your office and your work stuff.

 4. Take the time to think about your space